Defective / Dangerous Goods Cause Thousands of Injuries Every Year

 Common types of product liability cases include faulty airbags that do not deploy and cause injury to the driver or passengers; industrial equipment that does not work as expected and can injure the worker using the equipment; brakes in a vehicle that do not engage and cause an accident or collision; or even childrens toys made with dangerous chemicals that can cause injury or illness if the child ingests the chemicals.
 Injuries resulting from these types of products can be severe, including loss of limbs, head or spinal cord injuries, serious illnesses, permanent disabilities, or even death in the worst cases.
 In each of these instances, victims can bring one or more of the types of product liability claims discussed above, depending on the particular facts of the case.
 The sooner you contact a qualified product liability attorney, the sooner your lawyer can help you determine which type of claim you will be able to bring based on the facts of your case.

-When to Call a Philadelphia Product Liability Attorney
+When Should I Call a Product Liability Attorney

 Our attorneys understand how devastating it can be to deal with the often serious and painful injuries that result from product liability claims.
 We all trust manufacturers and retailers to make and market safe products that will not cause harm to consumers when used properly, and it is often impossible to predict when a product could be dangerous due to a design or manufacturing problem.
 That is why our experienced product liability attorneys are here to help you with your case.